SignPath/Website-old/src/documentation/1_introduction.md

 You will need at least two certificates:

-* For test signing: create self-signed certificates.
+* For test signing: create self-signed certificates
-* For release signing: create Certificate Signing Requests (CSRs) and get certificates from a commercial Certificate Authority (CA) or an in-house CA.
+* For release signing: create Certificate Signing Requests (CSRs) and get certificates from a commercial Certificate Authority (CA) or an in-house CA

 Notes:

 * You may choose to get different certificates for each product, customer, etc.
 * You can also import existing certificates.
-You will be warned that this is potentially insecure.
+You will be warned that this is potentially insecure

 </td></tr>
     <tr>